gQuantCoder/deep_orderbook/README.md

 # deep_orderbook
 ## Orderbooks contain so much more organic informations than moving averages... ##

-I have seen to many people thinking that machine learning could be applied to finance by feeding a time series into a deep neural network and expecting the contraption to give the next few values.
+I've noticed that many people assume machine learning can be applied to finance by simply feeding a time series into a deep neural network, expecting it to predict the next few values.
+This approach is not only overly simplistic but also fundamentally flawed, as it fails to capture the complexity of financial data and the nuances required for effective decision-making in automated trading.
-I can think of a few reasons why this is a very naive approach that would not only be doomed to fail, but also that wouldn't possibly represent the actual data necessary to make decision in automated trading.

-This project aims at not only preparing the data in a form that is very adapted to modern image recognition neural network (where recent progress has been spectacular), but also to prepare the gound for a prediction that would be meaningful to the actual dynamic of trading.
+This project aims to go beyond these limitations by transforming financial data into a format optimized for modern image recognition neural networks—an area that has seen remarkable advancements.
+Additionally, it lays the foundation for predictions that are aligned with the actual dynamics of trading, making them more relevant and actionable.

 (Work in progress on my free time)